Around the world by bike

 8 February - Banting – Kuala Lumpur - 67 km

-I expected to battle through heavy traffic into the city, but not only was it a shorter ride than expected, we also found ourselves on a dedicated bicycle/motorcycle path leading right into the city centre.
-The path followed the freeway and came complete with its own road signs.
-What a pleasure that was, now tell me why can Cape Town not have something like this.
+I expected to battle through heavy traffic into Kuala Lumper but it was a shorter ride than expected, and came with a dedicated bicycle/motorcycle path leading right into the city centre.
+The route followed the freeway and came complete with its own road signs.
+What a pleasure it was.

 The reason for visiting Kuala Lumpur wasn’t only to see the capital but also to apply for an Indonesian visa.
 The following morning it was off to the embassy, using the KL Monorail for most of the way.
-Unfortunately I only got one month instead of the two I was expecting, but apparently one can extend it once over there.
-It was extremely expensive at 170 RM for the visa - at least it was quick and I could pick my visa up the same day.
-Ernest could not enter the embassy to apply for a visa, as he was wearing shorts which was seen as disrespectful.
+Unfortunately, I was only given a one-month visa instead of the two expected, apparently one could extend it once there.
+It was costly at RM170, but at least it was quick, and one could pick it up the same day.
+Ernest couldn’t enter the embassy, as he was wearing shorts which was seen as disrespectful.
 Indonesia was a conservative Muslim country and he had to return to the embassy the following day in more appropriate attire.

-It was another fairly short day as we biked into Malacca.
-It seemed to be getting hotter all the time, and we sweated buckets.
-The dorm we found at the Sama Sama annex was however well ventilated and spacious and came complete with mosquito nets, what a pleasure.
+It was another short days’ biking into Malacca, and it appeared to be getting hotter by the day.
+The dorm at the Sama-Sama annexe was, however, well ventilated and spacious and came complete with mosquito nets.

-The following day was Chinese New Year, and what a colorful time it is with thousands of red lanterns decorating the streets and houses in Chinatown where we stayed.
-Firecrackers went off until late in the night but still did not come close to an Indian cricket match!!
-The alleys were packed with people and stalls and one could sample all kinds of food to you hearts delight.
-I’m into the curry noodle soup lately and just can’t get enough of it.
+This was the day of the Chinese New Year, a very colourful time of year with thousands of red lanterns decorating the streets and houses.
+Firecrackers went off until late in the night but still didn’t come close to an Indian cricket match.
+The alleys were packed with people and stalls.
+By then, curry laksa (a curry noodle soup) was discovered - something that remained a favourite of mine.

 15 February – Malacca, Malaysia – Dumai, Indonesia - By ferry (plus some cycling)